Madhivarman/MachineLearning-NN-s/Ultra_nerve_segmentation/readme.md

 > python data_preprocessing.py

 Run the above file  to convert the images into trainable format.

-If you want to skip this file, I've uploaded **.npy** files.
-You can directly run **train.py** file for training.
+To train a network run the  **train.py** file

 > python train.py